 Anglers can go fly fishing with local guides in one of the area’s many rivers, including the Chattooga, Nantahala, and Tuckasegee.

 You can also make your way back into town to the Highlands Heritage Trail, a wonderful walking tour of the downtown area.

 19. Cashiers NC

 Approximate Population: 157

-The perfect place to escape your everyday routine, charming Cashiers, North Carolina is a favorite destination for those looking to relax and enjoy the beauty of nature.
+The perfect place to escape your everyday routine, charming Cashiers NC is a favorite destination for those looking to relax and enjoy the beauty of nature.